SeanKilleen/seankilleen.github.io/_posts/2012-12-10-how-to-stop-access-denied-errors-in-mvc-intranet-applications-vs-2012iis-express-field-notes.md

 ### Cause

-This happens because IIS Express isn't configured by default for Windo ws Authentication.
+This happens because IIS Express isn't configured by default for Windows Authentication.

 ### Solution